 I am a father of two, husband to one, and entrepreneur to many.

-Like many, I have been seeing what is going on in the world,
+Like you, I have been seeing what is going on in the world, and it’s frustrating.

-They get in office and you don’t hear from them.
+Our elected officials don’t represent us.
+They get in office and don’t do much.

 I’ve had enough of it.
 So now I’m running for City Council.

 I’m not a politician.
 I don’t owe any politicians any favors.

 When I am in office I will only have YOU to answer to.

 Together we can bring democracy to District 41.

 I will put the power into the people’s hands by hosting